 We served our Appalachian Apple Stack Cake with legally purchased Peach Moonshine at our family Christmas dinner last year.
 And it made a fun Christmas dessert and the best apple cake we have ever eaten.
 It’s not as gorgeous as some Christmas desserts we have had in the past.
 Our layers are little different sizes and it’s not a glamorous cake, but you can’t replace the deep roots of culture with fancy desserts.
 (Find the show Moonshiners and even a Moonshine Still on Amazon).

-Note this is not the moonshiner’s apple stack cake recipe but our re-creation of the moonshiner’s apple stack cake.
+Note this is not the moonshiner’s stack cake recipe but it’s our re-creation of the moonshiner’s apple stack cake.
 But it is amazingly delicious!

 If you enjoyed this Appalachian Apple Stack Cake then try these:

 Click HERE to save this Old fashioned stack cake to Pinterest

 - Place peeled and chopped apples in a large dutch oven, add brown sugar, cinnamon, ginger, and nutmeg.
 Gently mix to incorporate the spices throughout the apples.